open-cloud/open-cloud.github.io.old/2_developer.md

 ##Using the REST API programmatically

 The REST API may be used via a number of programming languages.
-For example, we recommend using the requests library when interacting with the REST API via python.
+Below are a few examples using common tools and languages:

+###command line via curl

+     curl -H "Accept: application/json; indent=4" -u scott@onlab.us:letmein http//portal.opencloud.us/xos/users/

+###python

     import requests
     admin_auth=("my_email", "my_password")   # use your XOS username and password